Jared Kushner’s ‘Do-Whatever-You-Want Stage’ Is Done: Shrinking Role Of Trump’s Son-In-Law Evident In Photos

-When Trump first moved into the White House and was still in the process of hand-picking his staff, Reince Priebus, who was the White House chief of staff, was said to ask Jared Kushner a “simple question.”
-It was during one of the early staff meetings when Priebus questioned Kushner about the tasks that his newly created Office of American Innovation was about to take on.
+When Trump first moved into the White House and was still in the process of hand-picking his staff, Reince Priebus, who was the White House chief of staff, reportedly asked Jared Kushner a “simple question” during one of the first staff meetings of the Trump administration.
+Priebus questioned Kushner about the tasks that his newly created Office of American Innovation was about to take on.
 That question was “brushed off” by Kushner, reports the New York Times.

 It was back when Kushner was paid little or nothing for his role in the White House, so Mr. Kushner asked Priebus a question — “What do you care?”
-According to the people privy to the conversation, the New York Times reports that Kushner “emphasized his point with an expletive.”
+According to the New York Times, citing people “privy to the exchange,” Kushner “emphasized his point with an expletive.”

 The conversation ended with Priebus saying to Kushner, “O.K.,” and then adding, “You do whatever you want.”
 Those first few months in the White House left very few people willing to challenge Kushner’s power within the administration.
 He was left to design his own position and steer the White House in a direction that appealed to him.

-Jared’s free rein is gone and his wings have been clipped today, which is very visible around the White House, according to some of his colleagues.
+Jared’s free rein is gone, however, and his wings have been clipped today, which is very visible around the White House, according to some of his colleagues.
 It is also evident to the public as Kushner is missing from many White House group photos, suggests the New York Times.
 He is missing from meetings in the White House, according to some of his colleagues, who also report he’s taken on “more of a proscribed role behind the scenes.”
 It is very clear that Kushner’s “do-whatever-you-want stage” at the White House is over, reports the New York Times.

 The aide who has ceded the most influence since John Kelly became chief of staff is Jared Kushner, sources tell VF.
 “Kelly has clipped his wings,” one high-level Republican in frequent contact with the White House.https://t.co/CTYvd3QTbj